...

 Equitable Distribution of Real Estate in Texas

-In Texas, the courts aim for a fair distribution of real estate in divorce cases, considering factors like the properties’ value, mortgage obligations, and each party’s needs.
-The division options include selling the property and splitting the proceeds, one spouse buying out the other’s interest, or continuing with joint ownership.
+In Texas, the courts aim for a fair distribution of real estate in divorce cases.
+They consider factors like the properties’ value, mortgage obligations, and each party’s needs.
+The division options include selling the property and splitting the proceeds, one spouse buying out the other’s interest or continuing with joint ownership.
 The incorporation of a “Transfer on Death Deed” can also be a consideration, especially for future estate planning.
 Each case is assessed individually, with the court carefully balancing these factors to ensure an equitable resolution.

 Protecting Your Home in a Divorce – Video